 In these areas, famous for their scenic countryside, there literally hundreds of picturesque small towns.
 In the Chianti region choose from hilltop towns like Radda in Chianti, Castellina in Chianti and the lovely Montefioralle, perched on a hill above Greve in Chianti.

 More trip ideas?
 Discover some fairy tale villages to visit in Tuscany!

 Starting from the northern tip of Tuscany, Lunigiana is where you find Pontremoli and Bagnone tucked away in the mountains.
 In the Garfagnana area the most scenic towns are Barga, a lively place with a gorgeous Cathedral, and the walled town of Castiglione Garfagnana.

 Suvereto and Campiglia Marittima are two lovely Medieval stone-built towns in Tuscany, both on the Etruscan Coast south of Livorno.
 These are good excursions if you’re spending your holiday on this part of the coast.

 Further south in the Maremma region, Pitigliano is one of the most impressive sights in the whole of Tuscany.
 A town that seems to have grown from the tufa hill on which it is built.
 Nearby Sovana and Sorano, are the other two well-known “tufa towns” and well worth a visit.

 In the small towns of the Maremma time seems to have stopped.
 These are relaxing places with pretty stone squares and a slow rhytm of life.
-These include Capalbio, M
+Among the most picturesque are Capalbio, Montemerano, Manciano.

 As coastal towns go, they don’t get more sublime and scenic than Castiglione della Pescaia.
 Further south, Talamone is a small pretty fishing port that makes for a nice excursion.